Aviation (AVIT)

 AVIT 411.
 International and Long Range Navigation.
 3 Credits.

 This course provides an understanding of global charting systems, great circle routes and waypoint plotting.
-Problems and methods of international flight and modern systems of long range navigation are studied as well as methods and systems of computing, communicating and displaying navigation information.
-This course also gives the student a familiarization with the international airspace structure including Required Navigation Performance (RNP) standards, Minimum Navigation Performance Specification (MNPS) operations and Reduced Vertical Separation Standards (RVSM).
-Prerequisite: AVIT 241 or AVIT 325; open to aviation majors and minors only; minium GPA of 2.6.
+Problems and methods of international flight and current systems of long-range navigation are studied as well as methods and systems of computing, communicating and displaying navigation information.
+This course familiarizes students with the international airspace structure, as well as cultural differences and geopolitics.
+Prerequisite: AVIT 241 or AVIT 325; open to aviation majors and minors only; minimum GPA of 2.6.
 F,S.

 AVIT 412.
 Aviation Safety Analysis.
 3 Credits.